ibm-cloud-docs/FileStorage/faqs.md

 | 12,000 GB| 2,040,109,451 |
 | 16,000 GB| 2,040,109,451 |
 {: row-headers}
-{: caption="Table 1 shows the maximum number of inodes that are allowed based on the volume size." caption-side="bottom"}
+{: caption="The table shows the maximum number of inodes that are allowed based on the volume size." caption-side="bottom"}
 {: summary="Table 1 shows the maximum number of inodes that are allowed based on the volume size.
 Volume sizes are in the first column.
 The numbers of inodes (files and directories) are in the second column."}

 ## I ordered a {{site.data.keyword.filestorage_short}} volume in the wrong data center.
 Is it possible to move or migrate it to another data center?